1. Two Ways to Live

 This book has seven parts.

-Part four, "We Are the World", covers six nice books written between 1960 and 1974.
+Part four, 'We Are the World', covers six books written between 1960 and 1974.

 The Awakening of Intelligence is a collection of talks and discussions from the early 1970s.

-Part six, "Beauty and Love", begins with the brilliant book The Beauty of Life, and moves on to the 1980s, the final years of Krishnamurti.
+Part six, 'Beauty and Love', opens with the beautiful book The Beauty of Life and moves on to the 1980s, the final years of Krishnamurti's life.

-That is "the Krishnamurti Challenge".
+That is 'the Krishnamurti Challenge'.

 Now or Never

-Experiencing life as it is—directly—is a powerful, mind-shattering thing.
+Experiencing life directly is a powerful and transformative thing.
 With a quiet mind, we can hear what the noisy mind covers up.
-Krishnamurti used the word insight, which also means seeing directly.
+K used the word insight, which also means seeing directly.
+When our attention is not focused on anything in particular, it is focused on everything – or, to use Krishnamurti's words, on what is.

 It is time to start our journey.